Part 2 of 3

 average.
 This method allows for a more straightforward interpretation of the effects

 of different variables.
-Specifically, the effect-coded index ranks countries
+Specifically, the effect-coded index ranks countries by their average deviation from the overall average deviation.
+Countries

 with positive deviations (those above the average) receive a higher rank,